Love your soil - Learn about soil conditioners

 The condition of a soil will greatly impact how efficiently nutrients are taken up by plants.
 Most soils can be improved both in nutrient content and in structure by following good gardening practices.
 Soil that is in good shape will be free-draining, easy to dig, have a crumbly texture and a healthy earthworm population.

-Use Slow Release Fertilisers - The microbes in the soil slowly break down the fertiliser to release the nutrients so plants get a more balanced and continuous supply.
+• Use slow release fertilizers - the microbes in the soil slowly break down the fertilizer to release the nutrients so plants get a more balanced and continuous supply.
 The organic principle is to ‘feed the soil to feed the plant’.

 Seaweed dust